Skip to main content

 Budget Process

-What is a city budget?
+What is a City budget?

 The budget is the City’s plan for where it will get money (revenues) and how it will spend it (expenditures) in alignment with our long-term vision.

-The City budgets in 4-year cycles, with the upcoming cycle running from 2023-2026.
-This budget was approved on December 16.
+The City budgets in 4-year cycles.
 Building a 4-year budget makes it easier to plan stable programs and services, and move our plans forward to build and maintain things like the LRT, recreation centres and roads.
+The current budget is for 2023-2026 and is reviewed and adjusted each year, as needed.

 The budget has 4 parts: capital budget, operating budget, waste services utility budget and the Blatchford renewable energy utility budget.
+As well as the Carbon Budget that is used to inform decision making.

-What’s the process to build the budget?
+What’s the process to build the City budget?

 There are a lot of other factors that go into decision-making about the budget.
 The City also looks at the economy, the state of our savings and investments, anticipated funding from other orders of government and our financial forecasts for the next 10 years.